claudiofahey/hsk-docs/phd3/hsk.rst

 #.  **Post Install Configuration:**  Now that the cluster is functional there is one
     last item that remains.

     #.
-HAWQ requires that your dfs.blocksize be set for 134217728.
+HAWQ requires ``dfs.blocksize`` be set for 134217728.
 To make this
-        change, in Ambari, Choose HDFS Service>Configs, and then search for dfs.blocksize. enter the parameter value above and choose save.
-A restart of the HDFS service is required.
-Follow the Yellow restart prompts to restart the HDFS service on all related nodes
+        change in Ambari, choose HDFS Service>Configs, and then search for ``dfs.blocksize``.
+        Enter the parameter value above and choose save.
+Ambari will promp to restart the HDFS service on the PHD Cluster.

         .. image::  phdSetBlocksizeForHawq.png